Khalid-A/Sous-Chef/README.md

 <img src="./images/logo.png" width="150">

 ## Project Synopsis
-sNOFLAKE is an app that works with you and your calendar to setup meetings with other people.
-By comparing calendars smartly, sNOFLAKE allows you to easily find times that work for everyone in a meeting, meaning less time going back and forth over times for a meeting and more time getting stuff done.
+sNOFLAKE is an app that works with you to make the most of your kitchen inventory.
+By allowing you to scan in receipts, sNOFLAKE allows you to easily find new recipes using ingredients you already have, meaning less time running to the store to buy a missing ingredient and more time discovering new and exciting foods.

 ## Team Members
 | Member                | Photo                                         |